Buff3y the Hard Core Adventure Cycling rolled into Ushuaia yesterday, thus completing the bicycle trip through the Americas.

-If you should find yourself on a bicycle and on this road (and not the lovely curly one opposite), on an afternoon when the prevailing wind is doing its thing and raging away from the West, then please ensure that you have come equipped.
-That means 1 x core made from Diamond and Kryptonite infused Einsteinium, Nobelium and Buffaldium.
-If not, you are far better off just sitting at home, having a scone with marmalade, some tea and a nice lie down.
+If you should find yourself on a bicycle and on this road (and not the lovely curly one opposite), on an afternoon when the prevailing wind is doing its thing raging away from the West, then please ensure that you have come equipped.
+That means 1 x core constituted of Diamond and Kryptonite infused Einsteinium, Nobelium and Buffaldium.
+If not, you are far better off just sitting at home, having a lovely scone with marmalade, some tea and a nice lie down.

 Your long suffering (and ever-humble) correspondent spent six hours chugging away into this bastard wind and I am not ashamed to admit that on more than a few occasions I felt the above-constituted core softening a tad.

-Late in the afternoon I made the blissful turn sweeping gloriously away to the southeast and could then blast over the next 60km in less than two hours chasing down the startled road-runners until, squawking out a defeated ‘beep-beep’ they opt for jamming their crest-fallen selves through a fence to escape rather than get rounded up by an elated bicyclist.
+Late in the afternoon I made the blissful turn sweeping gloriously away from the teeth of the wind to the southeast and could then blast over the next 60km in less than two hours, chasing down the startled road-runners until, squawking out a defeated ‘beep-beep’ they opt for jamming their crest-fallen selves through a fence to escape rather than get rounded up by an elated bicyclist.

 Such is an average day riding Patagonia.
 Distances start to diminish in importance where 1km can take anything between two or 10 minutes depending on the wind.

 Bajo Caracoles had been the venue for the consumption of much cheap red wine just two nights before.
 My Spanglish becoming oddly fluent as the night progressed.